-This fourth issue in the current four-volume series of Social Security Programs Throughout the World reports on the countries of the Americas.1 The combined findings of this series, which also includes volumes on Europe, Asia and the Pacific, and Africa, are published at six-month intervals over a two-year period.
+This first issue in the current four-volume series of Social Security Programs Throughout the World reports on the countries of Europe.1 The combined findings of this series, which also includes volumes on Asia and the Pacific, Africa, and the Americas, are published at six-month intervals over a two-year period.
 Each volume highlights features of social security programs in the particular region.